Widewall Public School

 Grimness Public School

 Getting there: Another case of returning to the A961 and then travelling northwards.
 This time, you are looking east (right) for Grimness Road.
 It is 2.9 km (or 1.8 miles) from the turning to St Margaret’s Hope.
-What was Grimness School is about 1 km or 0.6 miles from where you leave the A961.
+What was Grimness School is about 1 km or 0.6 miles from where you leave the A961 [click for map].

 Burray Schools